 The Iran Nuclear Agreement Review Act of 2015 (INARA, P.L.
 114-17) provided for a congressional review period after which Congress could pass legislation to disapprove of the JCPOA.
 No such legislation of disapproval was enacted.

-There are several certification and reporting requirements under INARA, although most of them no longer apply as a result of the Trump Administration withdrawal:
+There are several certification and reporting requirements under INARA.
+The Trump Administration has not made any of the required certification reports under the law since ceasing U.S. participation in the JCPOA in May 2018.
+It is not clear whether an administration of the presumptive winner of the 2020 election, former Vice President Joseph Biden, would resume implementing all provisions of the INARA law if it were to accomplish its stated intent to rejoin the JCPOA, or whether negotiated modifications to the JCPOA would affect a resumption of INARA implementation.

 - Material Breach Report.
-INARA requires the Administration to report a potentially significant Iranian breach of the agreement within 10 days of acquiring credible information of such.
+INARA required the Administration to report a potentially significant Iranian breach of the agreement within 10 days of acquiring credible information of such.
 Within another 30 days, the President must determine whether this is a material breach and whether Iran has cured it. - Certification Report.
 INARA requires the President to certify, every 90 days, that Iran is "transparently, verifiably, and fully implementing" the agreement, and that Iran has not taken any action to advance a nuclear weapons program.
-On October 13, 2017, the Administration declined to make that certification, on the grounds that continued sanctions relief is not appropriate and proportionate to Iran's measures to terminate its illicit nuclear program (Section (d)(6)(iv)(I) of INARA). - If a breach is reported, or if the President does not certify compliance, Congress may initiate within 60 days "expedited consideration" of legislation that would reimpose any Iran sanctions that the President had suspended through use of waiver or other authority. - Semiannual Report.
-INARA requires an Administration report every 180 days on Iran's nuclear program, including not only Iran's compliance with its nuclear commitments but also whether Iranian banks are involved in terrorism financing; Iran's ballistic missile advances; and whether Iran continues to support terrorism.
+On October 13, 2017, the Administration declined to make that certification, on the grounds that continued sanctions relief is not appropriate and proportionate to Iran's measures to terminate its illicit nuclear program.
+No certification reports have been issued since the Trump Administration took the United States out of the JCPOA in May 2018. - If a breach is reported, or if the President does not certify compliance, Congress may initiate within 60 days "expedited consideration" of legislation that would reimpose any Iran sanctions that the President had suspended. - Semiannual Report.
+INARA requires an Administration report every 180 days on Iran's nuclear program, including not only Iran's compliance with its nuclear commitments but also whether Iranian banks are involved in terrorism financing; Iran's ballistic missile advances; and whether Iran continued to support terrorism.